Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

 Note that the above proof does not hold with delay zero.
 If we consider zero delays in the above reduction, then the fastest path from $s$ to $t$ has duration 3 if and only if $G$ contains an odd cycle which is an easier problem than detecting a triangle (it can be tested in linear time).
 However, if we construct a directed temporal graph $H'$ where all underlying edges are directed from $s$ to $V_1$, from $V_1$ to $V_2$, from $V_2$ to $V_3$ and from $V_3$ to $t$, then it holds that $H'$ contains a temporal $st$-path of duration 3 if and only if $G$ contains a triangle.
-We can thus state the following.
+We can thus state the following Theorem, its proof is almost identical to that of Theorem~\ref{thm:hardness-triangle} and is omitted.